 Clicky Skip to Content

 Think it's too hot to garden?
 Perhaps you want to plant radishes, turnips and arugula right inside your South Florida home.
-Yes, you can grow your own food indoors.
+It's doable, according to a horticulture program representative.

-We asked for tips from a South Florida urban horticulture program specialist affiliated with the University of Florida Institute of Food & Agricultural Sciences, also known as IFAS.
+We asked for tips from a South Florida horticulture program affiliated with the University of Florida Institute of Food & Agricultural Sciences, also known as IFAS.

 Photo: University of Florida/IFAS

-Read our Q&A with Samuel Chillaron, Urban Horticulture Program specialist, Florida Yards and Neighborhoods Program for UF/IFAS Extension Office in Davie.
-Thanks, Sam!
+Q&A with Samuel Chillaron, former Urban Horticulture Program specialist, Florida Yards and Neighborhoods Program for UF/IFAS Extension Office in Davie.
+Thanks, Sam.

 Sam Chillaron